rlindgren/aidk/packages/core/src/com/ARCHITECTURE.md

 │  • Component refs                                               │
 │                                                                 │
-│  Note: Timeline is managed BY COMPONENTS using comState         │ │  or by re-rendering from previousState each tick.               │ │                                                                 │ │  DECLARATIVE (rebuilt each tick):                               │ │  ─────────────────────────────────────────────────              │
+│  Note: Timeline is managed BY COMPONENTS using comState         │ │  or by re-rendering from previous each tick.               │ │                                                                 │ │  DECLARATIVE (rebuilt each tick):                               │ │  ─────────────────────────────────────────────────              │